caden-parajuli/nim-noisegen/README.md

 ## Implementation Details

-The Perlin noise function is essentially a translation of Ken Perlin's ["Improved Noise reference implementation"](https://mrl.cs.nyu.edu/~perlin/noise) from Java to Nim.
+The Perlin noise function is a translation of Ken Perlin's ["Improved Noise reference implementation"](https://mrl.cs.nyu.edu/~perlin/noise) from Java to Nim.